sairewantreddy/FinHack-AI-Finance-Coach/README.md

 2️⃣ Explore dashboard insights
 3️⃣ Run simulations
 4️⃣ Chat with your AI Coach
+The app is best run locally or via Streamlit Cloud.
+Colab is provided as an optional demo setup.

 A **sample dataset** is included for demo ease.